COG-UK/phylo-reports/UK_full_report/all_report_results/UK_report.md

-The minimum number of introductions is 512 and the maximum is 10001
+The minimum number of introductions is 937 and the maximum is 10919

 Sequences which were replicates or too error-prone were removed from this analysis.

-815 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+893 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 83 that remain:
+Of the 66 that remain:
-46 are pending extinction, ie last seen three weeks ago.
+43 are pending extinction, ie last seen three weeks ago.
-31 lineages have gone quiet, ie haven't been seen this week.
+16 lineages have gone quiet, ie haven't been seen this week.
-1 has reactivated.
+3 lineages have reactivated.
-5 lineages have been continuously circulating.
+4 lineages have been continuously circulating.